 That simple conversation could clear up your concerns, or start to uncover an issue that needs to be addressed.

 Shoveling piles means that you are addressing communication issues directly as they arise.
-And when you practice this skill you will find that you will have less conflict, grievances, stalled relationships, bad feelings and a lot less anxiety and stress.
+When you practice this skill you will find that you will have less conflict, grievances, stalled relationships, bad feelings, and a lot less anxiety and stress.

 Shoveling Communication Piles

 Learning to shovel your piles is a transforming communication skill.
-It will change your home and work culture to being more positive, and where issues are dealt with directly and honestly.
+It will have a positive effect on your home and work culture, where issues are dealt with directly and honestly.

 It’s preventative communication that will save you from having to deal with much bigger problems later.

 Join my free Facebook Group, Confident Communication for Women.
 This group is for women who want to build confidence in their communication skills as well as support and network with other amazing women.

 Betty Lochner is a human resources consultant, business coach, and expert in workplace communications.
 She is the author of two books on communication, and a newly published journal, Intentional Gratitude.